Add CSS Rollover / Hover Effects

 Step 1: Add Styles to your Button

 Use CSS Style Tag to add custom PSD to CSS styles to your Photoshop layer elements.
-You are not restricted as to which Photoshop layers you apply your CSS styles to, but you must note the parent-child relationship with your PSD to CSS styles.
+You are not restricted as to which Photoshop layers you apply your CSS styles to, but you must note the parent-child

 This will add CSS classes in the output for each layer element.

-Your parent-child relationship in your PSD will allow you to add custom CSS selectors, and specify direct CSS3 styles applied to elements within specific parents.
-This is important when using CSS styles in your Photoshop design as this allows you to add custom CSS states (eg. :hover) to both the parent and the child elements independently.
+relationship in your PSD will allow you to add custom CSS selectors, and specify direct CSS3 styles applied to elements within specific parents.
+This is important when using CSS styles in your Photoshop design as this allows you to add custom CSS states (eg. :hover

-Eg. If you add a ${css|style:label} within a ${css|style:button} then that label style will only apply if the parent object has the button style applied.
+then that label style will only apply if the parent object has the button style applied.

-Eg. You can now control both the button:hover and label:hover CSS states independently.
+Eg. You can now control both thebutton:hover

 Step 2: Add a custom Hover State

-Create a similar parent-child structure within your CSS Styles Folder Tag, as you did in Step 1.
-This will maintain the specific CSS selectors required to control the :hover states of all elements included within the botton CSS style.
+structure within your CSS Styles Folder Tag, as you did in Step 1.
+This will maintain the specific CSS selectors required to control the :hover

-Add the custom effects you want enabled when the mouse hovers over the button element.
+Add the custom effects you want enabled when the mouse hovers over the button

-All children of the button:hover folder will render with the supplied styles based on the parent-child relationship in your CSS styles folder.
-This will force each child element to render its :hover state using the supplied style.
+relationship in your CSS styles folder.
+This will force each child element to render its :hover